 Our school recognises the value and importance of homework and study as integral to supporting students to achieve to their full potential.
 Homework is part of a planned approach by teachers to provide relevant opportunities for students to practice and extend their learning, independent of the class environment.
 This is also the time students would be expected to finish work not completed in class time or missed through absence.
-Invariably, assessment tasks require some independent work to be completed away from the college.
+Invariably, assessment tasks require some independent work to be completed away from the classroom.
 In order to support the completion of homework and assessment tasks our school offers students free teacher-supervised homework and study assistance in the school library before and after school from Monday to Friday.

 Semesterised Report Reviews